garlic-os/parrot/README.md

 **Optional**
 - `CHAIN_CACHE_SIZE` - How many Markov models to keep in memory at a time.
 Increasing this number will make Parrot take up (even) more RAM, while decreasing it will Parrot slower at imitating while increasing disk reads and CPU usage.
 Default is `5`.
 - `COMMAND_PREFIX` - The character(s) that go before a Parrot command.
 Default is `"|"`.
+- `DB_PATH` - Path to a sqlite3 database file to keep Parrot's data.
+If it doesn't exist, it will be created.
+- `AUTOSAVE_INTERVAL_SECONDS` - How often to commit the database to disc.
+Parrot also saves before shutting down.
+Default is one hour—`3600`.
 - `AYY_LMAO` - (((extremely important feature))) Set to `True` to make Parrot say "lmao" every time someone else says "ayy".
 Default is `False`.
-- `AUTOSAVE_INTERVAL_SECONDS` - How often to commit the database to disc.
-Parrot also saves before shutting down.
-Default is `60`.

 ---